shaunagm/wcweekly/README.txt

 This project is an effort to create scans of the microforms of all issues of the newspaper.
 Due to the low quality of the scans, I am also attempting to manually transcribe the newspapers so the text is available in digital format.

 To find a microform pdf to transcribe, visit the issue tracker of this repo.

+If, in transcribing, you run across any words you're not sure of, please write them with *asterisks* around them to indicate uncertainty.
+For instance, you might write:

+"The quick brown *fox* jumped over the lazy *[]*."
+(Where the last word you cannot even guess at.)